scottincrypto/rw-static/pages/index.md

  and block_day = (select max(block_day) from tokenlogic_data.treasury_base)
  and balance_usd > 1
  and holding_type = 'Rewards'
- group by protocol, pool, holding_type, sort_order
+ group by protocol, pool, holding_type, symbol, sort_order union all select
- union all
-select
-  symbol as holding
+  'Token' as holding
   , 'Token Holdings' as holding_type
+  , symbol
   , sum(balance_usd) as balance
   , 3 as sort_order
 from tokenlogic_data.treasury_base